ZEN-universe/ZEN-temple/README.md

 # ZEN Temple
+First you need to rename the `.env.example` file to `.env` and change the `SOLUTION_FOLDER` variable to the location of your solutions.
+Make sure that you use `/` to separate folders.
 ZEN Temple is a FastAPI Application.
 After installing it with `pip install -e .`, you can start the application with  `uvicorn src.zen_temple.main:app --reload`.

 ## Folder structure